Armed robbery suspects arrested, drugs and guns seized after multi-scale investigation

 According to police, EBRSO Narcotics/SCAT Agents conducted a controlled purchase of crack cocaine from suspects Tuesday evening when EBRSO learned of BRPD investigating an armed robbery of an ATM technician.
 The suspect vehicle matched that of a vehicle identified in earlier investigative efforts.

 Agents began surveillance on the group's distribution point on Scenic Highway, where agents saw the suspect vehicle arrive.
-Police followed the vehicle and observed the suspects throw items over the barrier wall on I-110 South near Harding Blvd.
+Police followed the vehicle and observed the suspects throw items over the barrier wall on I-110 South near Harding Boulevard.
 Police attempted to stop the vehicle, which was reported as stolen from Lake Charles, before the two suspects bailed from the vehicle at the dead end of Mensia Place and fled on foot.

 BRPD arrested Tremayne Lindsey on the scene on two counts of armed robbery with a firearm, criminal street gangs and illegal possession of stolen things.
 BRPD also arrested Quendez Vancourt, Brandon Fleming, Christon Fields, Cortez Hills and Toderick Woodridge for their roles in the robberies.